-Home > School Info > CCE > National Education > National Education
+Home > ABOUT US (old) > CCE > National Education > National Education

 National Education (NE) in CHIJ Secondary focuses on cultivating in the students a sense of belonging to Singapore while nurturing them to be women of distinction equipped with the key competencies of the 21st Century.
 The emphasis on National Education enables the students of CHIJ Secondary to function effectively as global citizens, while at the same time, stay rooted to Singapore.
 The CHIJ girl, as a result, is able to keep up with the ever-changing demands of the increasingly globalised and interconnected world, becoming a good citizen of Singapore and the world.